thirionlogan/snack-fund/docs/XP.md

 ### **Developer**

 The developer role on the team involves producing and testing code functionality within the application.
-As a developer, you will ensure that the codebase is well structured and efficiently replicates the desired functionality as per the stories given.
-You will familiarize yourself with the coding best practices and ensure that production code is fully tested.
+Developers ensure that the codebase is well structured and efficiently replicates the desired functionality per the stories given.
+In addition, developers familiarize themselves with the coding best practices and thoroughly test the production code.

 ### **Designer**

-The designer role on the team is the owner of the product's "vision".
-You will frequently interact with stakeholders and end users to mock up visuals and functionality for the end product.
-As the individuals that gather data and validate product usability, designers act as the on-team advocate for the end user.
+The designer role on the team is the owner of the product's "vision."
+Designers frequently interact with stakeholders and end-users to mock-up visuals and functionality for the end product.
+As individuals who gather data and validate product usability, designers act as the on-team advocates for the end-user.

 ### **Product Manager**

-The product manager role on the team focuses more on current reality of the project.
-You will chart the course towards the project's "vision" by removing roadblocks to create an efficient and focused work environment.
-On top of mediating with stakeholders, the project manager is also responsible for creating user stories from the designer's mockups and prioritzing the development backlog.
+The product manager role on the team focuses more on the current reality of the project.
+Product managers chart the course towards the project's "vision" by removing roadblocks to create an efficient and focused work environment.
+On top of mediating with stakeholders, the project manager is also responsible for creating user stories from the designer's mock-ups and prioritizing the development backlog.

 ## Fine scale feedback